 The Government has previously indicated that it wishes to strengthen the rules regarding the collective redundancy framework.
+The ERA 2025 will make two main changes to collective redundancy consultation.

 Trigger for collective redundancy consultation obligations

 Presently, collective redundancy consultation (and the requirement to give advance notice to the Government via a form HR1) is triggered where an employer is proposing to dismiss as redundant 20 or more employees at one establishment within a period of 90 days or less.
-One of the biggest changes introduced by the original draft of Employment Rights Bill was to remove the ‘at one establishment’ component from the test, meaning that the threshold to trigger such obligations would be assessed by looking at the number of proposed dismissals across the employer as a whole.

-Following criticism from business groups, the Government made some changes to the Employment Rights Bill meaning that collective redundancy consultation obligations will be triggered when an employer is proposing to dismiss as redundant within a period of 90 days or less either:
+The ERA 2025 amends this, so that collective redundancy consultation obligations will be triggered when an employer is proposing to dismiss as redundant within a period of 90 days or less either:

 - A ‘threshold number of employees’ (threshold will be set out in regulations) – across the business.